springernature/vpat/springer-nature-link.md

 <li>504.2 (Authoring Tool)</li>
 <li>602.3 (Support Docs)</li>
 </ul></td>
-<td>Partially Supports</td>
+<td>Supports</td>
 <td>
 Keyboard trapping inside components on this product's pages is rare, and in most cases is managed appropriately, allowing focus to be moved away from any component using standard keystrokes (<kbd>tab</kbd>, <kbd>shift</kbd>, <kbd>esc</kbd>).
 <br><br>
-Modal dialogs (including those generated by third party scripts) may trap focus and provide inadequate methods of escaping.
-When we become aware of deficiencies, we actively work on repairs of our own, and with third party vendors where required.
+Modal dialogs generated by third party scripts may trap focus and provide inadequate methods of escaping.
+When we become aware of deficiencies, we actively work on repairs with third party vendors where required.
 </td>
 </tr>
 <tr id="character-key-shortcuts" valign="top">
-<td><a href="https://www.w3.org/TR/WCAG21/#character-key-shortcuts"><strong>2.1.4 Character Key Shortcuts</strong></a> (Level A 2.1 only)
+<td><a href="https://www.w3.org/TR/WCAG21/#character-key-shortcuts"><strong>2.1.4 Character Key Shortcuts</strong></a> (Level A 2.1 and 2.2)
 <br><br>Also applies to:<br><br>
 <em>EN 301 549 Criteria</em>
 <ul>